NSPT estimate of the improvement coefficient $c_A$ to two loops

-The result we get for $c_A^{(2)}$ is While at one loop the systematic error is slightly larger than the statistical one, at two-loop level systematic effects seem to be apparently less important.
-This is most likely a consequence of a worse signal-to-noise ratio at the second loop, as shown in Fig.(\ref{mass}) where $m^{(1)}$ and $\tilde{m}^{(2)}$ are plotted -- together with their $\emph{O}(a)-$improved counterparts --- on the left and right panel respectively.
+After converting again the expansion in $\beta^{-1/2}$ into a series in $g_0$, the result we get for $c_A^{(2)}$ is While at one loop the systematic error is essentially equal to the statistical one, at two-loop level systematic effects seem to be apparently less important.
+This is most likely a consequence of a worse signal-to-noise ratio at the second loop, as shown in Fig.(\ref{mass}) where $m^{(1)}L_S$ and $\tilde{m}^{(2)}L_S$ are plotted -- together with their $\emph{O}(a)-$improved counterparts --- on the left and right panel respectively.
 At one loop, statistical errors are smaller and, consequently, the trend of the data is altogether better defined, thus allowing for the rough assessment of subleading corrections in $1/N_S$ outlined above.
-On the contrary, at two-loop level the trend of the data is harder to be determined due to the larger errorbars: this eventually leads to a more difficult estimate of the impact of subleading contributions in $1/N_S$ and, in practice, to an apparently small systematics.
+On the contrary, at two-loop level the trend of the data is harder to be determined due to the larger errorbars: this eventually leads to a more difficult estimate of the impact of subleading contributions in $1/N_S$ and, in practice, to an apparently small systematics.\\ In order to be somehow more conservative, we assume the systematic error at two-loop level to be roughly comparable to the statistical uncertainty, as it is the case for the first-loop result in Eq.(\ref{ca1}).
+In this spirit, the estimate for $c_A^{(2)}$ would read For completeness, in Tab.(\ref{tabmphysunits}) we provide --- for the different values of $N_S$ --- the $\epsilon\rightarrow 0$ results for $m^{(1)}$, $m^{(2)}$, $\delta m^{(0)}$ and $\delta m^{(1)}$ (in lattice units), i.e., all the mass contributions entering the computation of $c_A^{(1)}$ and $c_A^{(2)}$ explained in this section.

 \emph{Conclusions -} By studying the cutoff dependence of the unrenormalized PCAC quark mass, we carried out an exploratory, perturbative determination of the improvement coefficient $c_A$ to two loops by using NSPT in the quenched approximation.
 The crosschecks at zero- and one-loop in PT reproduce --- with fair precision --- results previously obtained in other independent studies, thus indicating that NSPT can in principle be used in this kind of computations, even at orders where non-numerical approaches are usually too cumbersome from an algebraic point of view.
-Let us recall that the order $N_L$ at which the Taylor series in Eqs.(\ref{PTAU}) are truncated is in fact just a parameter and increasing it does not entail any extra work algebra-wise.
+Let us recall that the loop $N_L$ at which the Taylor series in Eqs.(\ref{PTAU}) are truncated is in fact just a parameter and increasing it does not entail any extra work from the point of view of computer coding.